Raymond-exe/new-page/README.md

 # Part 1: GitHub Basics

 To start, make sure you have a [GitHub](https://github.com/login) account.
-We'll be using GitHub to store all files related to the website, and host the website itself as a [GitHub Pages](https://pages.github.com) site.
+GitHub will help store all files related to our website, and host the website itself as a [GitHub Pages](https://pages.github.com) site.

 <br>